davemaharshi7/COVID-19-Vaccine-Availability-Notifier/README.md

 This project developed for tracking COVID-19 vaccine slots available in your pincode and district for 18+ age category.
 Once available, it will send email notifications to subscribers.

+Note: The purpose of this project is help humanity in this covid crisis, where people can get vaccination slots easily and save their time.

 ## Prerequisites

 - Python 3.6+